-The waiting phase ends when a prospective adoptive family receives "the call" notifying them they have been chosen.
-Usually, this call is made by an agency representative and creates quite a stir.
+The waiting phase ends when a prospective adoptive family receives "the call" notifying them they have been selected for a possible placement and to assist the couple in walking through the emotional dynamics of an anticipated placement.
+Usually, this call is made by an agency representative.